-4.2 The defined roles will include an Asbestos Co-ordinator, who will be tasked with maintaining the Asbestos Register and for co-ordinating asbestos surveys and sampling as well as asbestos removal/remediation works.
-This role will also include liaison with 'non-asbestos' works contractors, ensuring that all
+- 4.1 Whilst the Senior Manager for LFHS&W will have responsibility for the overall asbestos management system, the Organisation will define and allocate roles and responsibilities to ensure the fulfilment of the policy and procedures on a practical level. - 4.2 The defined roles will include an Asbestos Co-ordinator, who will be tasked with maintaining the Asbestos Register and for co-ordinating asbestos surveys and sampling as well as asbestos removal/remediation works.
+This role will also include liaison with 'non-asbestos' works contractors, ensuring that all appropriate asbestos information is provided and/or obtained and properly interpreted where works are liable to disturb the fabric of buildings.

-LANDLORD FACILITIES SAFETY CONTROL MANUAL

-SECTION 7.1 REVISION 1 DATE Oct 2021 PAGES 8

-ASPECT TOPIC SPECIFIC POLICIES - Asbestos in Tenancies
+LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION CCTION 7.1 REVISION 1 DATE Oct 2021 PAGES 8 ASPECT ASPECT TOPIC SPECIFIC POLICIES - Asbestos in Tenancies